jonhider/terraform-examples-azure/code/01-resource-group/README.md

 ```
     terraform apply
 ```
 5. Destroy - Reviews the configurations set in the ```terraform plan``` stage and destroys the infrastructure objects in the plan.
-Typically used for clean up purposes and not Terraform workflow
+Typically used for clean up purposes and not part of workflow

 ```
     terraform destroy